 Demand for radiation therapists is growing.
 In 2014, the Bureau of Labor Statistics projected 14% growth in the field by 2024.
 In 2015, according to BLS, median annual pay was $84,460.

-You will first enroll in St. Kate’s College for Adults to complete any remaining courses outside of the major, that you have not yet completed.
+You will first enroll in St. Kate’s College for Adults to complete any remaining liberal arts and supporting courses outside of the major that you have not yet completed.
+You may take these courses, which are offered in an evening/weekend/online format, on a part-time basis.

 Then, in September, you’ll begin a 12-month series of radiation therapy major courses.
-Courses meet full-time on weekdays on St. Kate’s Minneapolis campus.
-These courses provide a strong foundation in:
+These courses, which meet full-time on weekdays, provide a strong foundation in:

 You’ll also complete 1,180 hours of hands-on clinical training.
 Clinical sites include Hennepin County Medical Center, Minneapolis Veterans Medical Center, Park-Nicollet Frauenshuh Cancer Center, and other Twin Cities-area hospitals and clinics.
 You will be trained on equipment and procedures, including: